Using OpenTSDB in Grafana

 tsdb uid metasync on the OpenTSDB server.

-One template variable can be used to filter tag values for another template varible.
+One template variable can be used to filter tag values for another template variable.
 First parameter is the metric name, second parameter is the tag key for which you need to find tag values, and after that all other dependent template variables.
 Some examples are mentioned below to make nested template queries work successfully.

 |tag_values(cpu, hostname, env=$env)||Return tag values for cpu metric, selected env tag value and tag key hostname|